The Shops on Steeles and 404: History

-The Shops on Steeles and 404 is a medium sized community mall, originally planned on opening in 1975, but was pushed back two years for construction to 1977.
-The mall opened as Markham Place (proposed as Markham Marketplace) by Trizec Properties.
+Construction began in the early 1970s with an intended completion in 1975.
+However, delays resulting from an electricians strike pushed the malls opening by two years to 1977.
+The architect contracted to design the mall was B+H Architects, alongside with Maxwell Miller for the Sears location (formerly the Chief Architect for Simpsons-Sears Ltd.).
+The mall officially opened as Markham Place (proposed as Markham Marketplace), and was jointly developed by Trizec Properties.

-Markham Place opened on September 28th, 1977 with tenants including but not limited to, McDonald's, and was anchored by the Miracle Mart supermarket and Sears Canada department store.
-The Sears store opened at 9:30 AM on the 28th of September, and the store included a cafeteria on the upper level, as well as an auto centre.
+The mall was anchored by a Miracle Mart supermarket and a Sears Canada department store.
+The Sears store was opened as a full-line department store, featuring an auto centre, cafeteria, hair salon, and a travel centre.

-The Shops on Steeles and 404 was sold to Bramalea (company) in 1986 operating under the same name, Markham Place, until it was subsequently sold and eventually changed its name.
-In 1995, Bramalea (company) filed for bankruptcy and sold off all their remaining properties, including Markham Place.
-It is speculated that the mall was sold to Wycliffe Property Management in 1995, but it is not known when the mall was handed over from Bramalea.
-In recent years, Wycliffe Property Management operated the mall until 2023.
+The Sears location was presented a Design Award by the Ontario Masons Relations Council in 1978 for "outstanding architectural design and masonry workmanship."

+In 1986, Markham Place was sold to Bramalea (company).
+It is notable to note that Trizec Properties held majority stake in Bramalea during this time period.
+In 1995, Bramalea filed for bankruptcy and subsequently liquidated their remaining assets including Markham Place.
+It was around this time that the mall's name changed from Markham Place to The Shops on Steeles and 404.

-After their bankruptcy in 1992, the Miracle Mart was succeeded by Food Basics.
+Following their bankruptcy in 1992, the Miracle Mart anchor was succeeded by Food Basics.

+On March 31st, 2000, Sears sold off their interests in the mall and continued to operate the location under a lease agreement.

+In 2004, Sears Canada announced that they would exit the automotive industry.
+As a result, the auto centre in the Sears was converted to a Active Green + Ross.

-In the early 2000s, Sears was converted into a Sears Home store (selling furniture and appliances; upper level as an outlet centre) and in recent years as a Sears Outlet Store.
-The location closed in April of 2017, as Sears Canada citing financial difficulties by shuttering unprofitable stores (Sears Canada filed for bankruptcy in 2018).
+The Sears location was converted into a Sears Home store with a newly added facade (selling furniture and appliances; upper level as an outlet centre) and in recent years as a Sears Outlet Store.
+The location closed in April of 2017 in an effort to shutter unprofitable stores.
+(Sears Canada filed for bankruptcy in 2018).

 Bobby's Liquidation Outlet occupied the anchor tenant space vacated by Sears.
 A liquidation outlet called Closeout King was located within the anchor building as well, but was removed after five months of non-payment.
 In January 2019 Bobby's Outlet closed (moved to Promenade Mall in Vaughan) with mall owners planning to re-develop the space.

-Within the former Sears anchor operates an Active Green + Ross Tire & Automative Centre, which was formerly occupied by a Sears Auto Centre but was sold off as part of a deal Sears Canada secured with Active Green + Ross Tire & Automative Centre in 2004.
+In recent years, Wycliffe Property Management operated the mall until 2023.

-As of 2025, the lower floor of the former Sears space is now occupied by a flea market named Hwy 404 & Steeles Flea Market.
+As of 2025, the lower floor of the former Sears space is now occupied by a flea market.
 The upper level tenant of the former Sears is now a liquidation outlet centre called Krazy Dealz.